 The Code Louisville (CL) program is designed to provide participants with training in modern computer software development (programming or coding).
 The program is also motivated by a perceived need for software development talent in the Louisville Metropolitan area.
 The program is open to individuals 18 years old or older who have at least a high school diploma or GED and who live in Jefferson, Bullitt, Henry, Oldham, Shelby, Spencer, and Trimble counties in Kentucky as well as Clark, Crawford, Floyd, Washington, Harrison, and Scott counties in Southern Indiana.
-The program is administered by KentuckianaWorks and is targeted towards individuals who would qualify for training through WIOA.
+The program is administered by KentuckianaWorks, the Workforce Development Board for Louisville, Kentucky.

-Code Louisville is a departure from traditional WIOA training programs in that it uses online software to conduct the training rather than the more common classroom training.
+Code Louisville is a departure from traditional federal training programs in that it uses online software to conduct the training rather than the more common classroom training.
 The advantage of the online approach is believed to be lower cost and a more flexible time commitment: participants can work at their own pace at times convenient for them, rather than attending classes at times determined by the program that may conflict with other commitments.

 A second key difference is the mentoring program.
 Participants are assigned to small mentoring groups of approximately twelve participants, led by volunteer mentors who provide support during the program.
 The mentors are experienced software development workers in the Louisville Metropolitan area.

-Mentors typically meet with the students as a group on a weekly or bi-weekly basis and respond to online discussions and emails throughout the week.
+Mentors typically meet in person in the evening with the students in groups of approximately 12 on a weekly or bi-weekly basis.
+Mentors interact with participants both to answer questions on projects and coding as well as providing advice on career management and interviewing.
+Mentors also respond to online discussions and emails throughout the week.
 The mentoring program is seen as bringing accountability, guidance, and support to the learning process.
+Mentors often become an important part of the participants' professional network and facilitates contacts within industry.

 The program also includes job placement services and assistance in a variety of forms.
 Job readiness workshops and one-on-one meetings are key components of the job placement services that are tailored to the tech industry.
-In focus groups, these were often cited as crucial in helping with job placement.
+In focus groups, participants often cited these two services as crucial in helping with job placement.
 Additionally, social mixers are conducted and designed to provide participants with networking opportunities.
-The job placement services work with local employers to identify potential matches and assisted participants with resume writing and other job search support.
-The program's job placement services are more hands-on than the typical job placement services offered through KentuckianaWorks.
+The job placement services work with local employers to identify potential matches and assist participants with resume writing and other job search support.
+The program's job placement services are more hands-on than the typical job placement services KentuckianaWorks offers.